 The exciting news is that finally, after all these years, the impact of Adverse Childhood Experiences on health and disease is making its way into our collective consciousness and is starting to generate the interest and attention that it deserves.

-I find all of this extremely encouraging!
-I intend to continue doing my part to bring awareness to this critical piece of the healing puzzle and advocate for the inclusion of addressing and healing Adverse Childhood Experiences, Stress and Trauma in all of our healing practices.
+We find all of this extremely encouraging!
+We intend to continue doing our part to bring awareness to this critical piece of the healing puzzle and advocate for the inclusion of addressing and healing Adverse Childhood Experiences, Stress and Trauma in all of our healing practices.

 The study is an ongoing collaboration between the Centers for Disease Control and Prevention (CDC) and the Kaiser Permanente’s Health Appraisal Clinic in San Diego.